-Coursework or controlled assessments will no longer form part of the A Level Biology qualification.
-Instead, you will complete 12 practicals which will give you a separate practical endorsement that will stand alone from the A Level.
-However, some of the skilled developed in practicals will be assessed through written questions in the terminal exams.
+Coursework or controlled assessments no longer form part of the A Level Biology qualification.
+Instead, you will complete 12 practicals which will give you a separate practical endorsement that will stand alone from the A Level, known as the CPAC.
+Some courses such as Medicine and Biomed require the CPAC to be passed in Biology.

+However, some of the skilled developed in practicals will also be assessed through written questions in the terminal exams.